spot-next/core-next/docs/intro.md

 * CRUD-REST interface to create parties, locations add guests
 * Automatically send party confirmation emails as soon as a party's date, location and guest list has been fixed
 * Automatically send party invitation emails when new guests are registered
-* Offer a way to customize email templates

 Before we are going to implement the actual functionality, we start by modelling the domain objects.
 Among the predefined types `User` and `Address` seem suitable candidates for "party guest" and "location".
 But we definitely need a new model type `Party`.